Western Digital: Lawsuits

-Lawsuits have been filed against various manufacturers including Western Digital, related to the claimed capacity of their drives.
+Lawsuits have been filed against various manufacturers including Western Digital, related to the claimed capacity of its drives.
 The drives are labelled using the convention of 10^{3} (1,000) bytes to the kilobyte, resulting in a perceived capacity shortfall when reported by most operating systems, which tend to use 2^{10} (1,024) bytes to the kilobyte.

-While Western Digital maintained that they used "the indisputably correct industry standard for measuring and describing storage capacity", and that they "cannot be expected to reform the software industry", they agreed to settle in March 2006, with a $30 refund to affected customers in the form of backup and recovery software of the same value.
+While Western Digital maintained that it used "the indisputably correct industry standard for measuring and describing storage capacity", and that it "cannot be expected to reform the software industry", it agreed to settle in March 2006, with a $30 refund to affected customers in the form of backup and recovery software of the same value.

 In May 2020, Western Digital was sued for using shingled magnetic recording (SMR) technology in its WD Red line of consumer NAS drives without explicitly informing consumers.
 The lawsuit alleged that SMR technology is not suitable for the advertised use of the drives in a RAID array.
 Seagate, another data storage company and a direct competitor of Western Digital, stated that SMR is not suitable for NAS use and that Seagate uses only conventional magnetic recording (CMR) in its NAS-oriented products.
 In June 2020, in response to the controversy, Western Digital announced that it would adopt the "Red Plus" brand for drive models that utilize CMR; the "WD Red" brand would be used primarily for drives utilizing SMR, and Western Digital would promote these drives as primarily being for low-intensity, small office/home office use cases.